6 Tips on How to Increase Video Engagement

 Hook ‘Em Early

 While those stats don’t tell us to keep videos short, they do tell us that there’s a very brief window of opportunity to attract people’s interest.
-It’s actually shorter than those average watch times you keep hearing about.
+It’s shorter than those average watch times you keep hearing about.
 You need to have something in the first thirty seconds of your video to persuade people that this is something they want to see more of.
 It could be an intriguing fact, some eye-catching video footage, something funny, or something alarming.
 But whatever it is, you need it upfront.

 Invest in Good Technical Quality